top of page

 Points of Dispute

-Points of Dispute are served by the paying party to challenge the bill of costs.
+Points of Dispute are served by the paying party.
 These identify the specific reductions sought and explain the basis of the challenge.
 Common grounds include:

 • hourly rate challenges